Tour de France 2014 UK stages

 There may still be some hotel rooms available in the run-up to the Tour.
 For example, at the end of May 2014, the Boar's Head in Ripley still had four rooms free.

 Camping is popular with cycling fans.
 There are permanent campsites near the route of the Tour, and there will be pop-up campsites just for the race.

 For example, the Great Yorkshire Showground has obtained planning permission for a caravan and camp site, in time for the Tour de France (and continuing afterwards, on the basis that Harrogate wishes to be a major events town, and so needs all types of accommodation for visitors).
 See this report in the Harrogate Advertiser.

-The race will be preceeded by a publicity caravan of 180 vehicles (giving out free goodies), which will be 20km long, and take 45 minutes to pass by.
+The race will be preceeded by a publicity caravan of about 180 vehicles (giving out free goodies), which will be 20km long, and take 45 minutes to pass by.
 The caravan sets off 2 hours before the riders.
-See the timings for Stage One of the 2014 Tour.
+See the timings for Stage One of the 2014 Tour, the timings for Stage Two of the 2014 Tour, and the timings for Stage Three of the 2014 Tour.

 Harewood House is on the route of Stage One (after the départ fictif in Leeds, and just before the real racing gets going), with the race scheduled to call in and pause there - a brilliant opportunity to see the riders.
 Those attending the Festival of Cycling at Harewood, will be able to watch the race on big screens, or join a led ride to a good vantage point to see the race.
 As well as the led rides, they have various other participation events, such as a time trial, and a family fun ride - both on closed roads within Harewood.

 There are three categorised climbs on Stage One, all in the Yorkshire Dales - Côte de Cray, Côte de Buttertubs, and Côte de Grinton Moor.
 These are sure to be packed with spectators.